 Heart Valve Disease

 Heart valve disease occurs when a heart valve is damaged or narrowed and does not control or allow the normal flow of blood through and out of the heart.
-Causes of heart valve disease include heart disease, an abnormal valve, or a rupture of a valve.
+Causes of heart valve disease include congenital heart disease, an abnormal valve, or a rupture of a valve.

 Heart valves operate like one-way gates, helping blood flow in one direction between heart chambers as well as into and out of the heart.
 A normal heart valve has flaps, called leaflets.
 When the heart pumps, the leaflets open one way to allow blood to flow through.
 Between heartbeats, the leaflets should close to form a tight seal so that blood does not leak backwards through the valve.